 Magnetic tape is a compact, relatively inexpensive medium that can provide large amounts of off-line data storage.
 One reel of magnetic tape can store many files.
-In addition, through multivolume ANSI processing of the PIP system program, you can store one or more large files on several reels of tape.
+In addition, through multivolume ANSI processing, you can store one or more large files on several reels of tape.